Gabapentin: Suicide

-The gabapentin label contains a warning of an increased risk of suicidal thoughts and behaviors.
-According to an insurance claims database study, gabapentin use is associated with about 40% increased risk of suicide, suicide attempt and violent death as compared with a reference anticonvulsant drug topiramate.
-The risk is increased for both bipolar disorder and epilepsy patients.
-Another study has shown an approximately doubled rate of suicide attempts and self-harm in patients with bipolar disorder who are taking gabapentin versus those taking lithium.
+The gabapentin prescribing information contains a warning of an increased risk of suicidal thoughts and behaviors.
+The warning is based on a meta-analysis of all approved antiepileptic drugs in 2008, and not with gabapentin alone.
+According to an experimental meta-analysis of insurance claims databases, gabapentin use is associated with an approximately 40% increased risk of suicide, suicide attempt, and violent death as compared with a reference anticonvulsant drug topiramate.
+The risk is increased for people with bipolar disorder or epilepsy.
+Another study has shown an approximately doubled rate of suicide attempts and self-harm in people with bipolar disorder who are taking gabapentin versus those taking lithium.
 A large Swedish study suggests that gabapentinoids are associated with an increased risk of suicidal behaviour, unintentional overdoses, head/body injuries, and road traffic incidents and offences.
+On the other hand, a study published by the Harvard Data Science Review found that gabapentin was associated with a significantly reduced rate of suicide.

 Respiratory depression

 Serious breathing suppression, potentially fatal, may occur when gabapentin is taken together with opioids, benzodiazepines, or other depressants, or by people with underlying lung problems such as COPD.
 Gabapentin and opioids are commonly prescribed or abused together, and research indicates that the breathing suppression they cause is additive.
 For example, gabapentin use before joint replacement or laparoscopic surgery increased the risk of respiratory depression by 30–60%.
+A Canadian study showed that use of gabapentin and other gabapentinoids, whether for epilepsy, neuropathic pain or other chronic pain was associated with a 35–58% increased risk for severe exacerbation of pre-existing chronic obstructive pulmonary disease.

 Withdrawal and dependence

-Withdrawal symptoms typically occur 1–2 days after abruptly stopping gabapentin.
+Withdrawal symptoms typically occur 1–2 days after abruptly stopping gabapentin (almost unambiguously due to extended use and during a very short-term rebound phenomenon) — similar to, albeit less intense than most benzodiazepines.
 Agitation, confusion and disorientation are the most frequently reported, followed by gastrointestinal complaints and sweating, and more rare tremor, tachycardia, hypertension and insomnia.
-In some cases, users experience withdrawal seizures.
-All these symptoms subside when gabapentin is re-instated.
+In some cases, users experience withdrawal seizures after chronic or semi-chronic use in the absence of periodic cycles or breaks during repeating and consecutive use.
+All these symptoms subside when gabapentin is re-instated or tapered off gradually at an appropriate rate.

-On its own, gabapentin appears to not have a substantial addictive power.
+On its own, gabapentin appears not to have a substantial addictive power.
 In human and animal experiments, it shows limited to no rewarding effects.
 The vast majority of people abusing gabapentin are current or former abusers of opioids or sedatives.
 In these persons, gabapentin can boost the opioid "high" as well as decrease commonly experienced opioid-withdrawal symptoms such as anxiety.